Helena-Yuhan-Liu/BioRNN_RichLazy/README.md

 ﻿# BioRNN_RichLazy

-This repository ( tested in PyTorch 1.10.2, Torchvision 0.4.2, Neurogym 0.0.2, and Numpy 1.18.1) conducts recurrent neural network (RNN) training across different initial hidden weight effective ranks and logs the associated training laziness measures.
+This repository (tested in PyTorch 1.10.2, Torchvision 0.4.2, Neurogym 0.0.2, and Numpy 1.18.1) conducts recurrent neural network (RNN) training across different initial hidden weight ranks and logs the associated laziness measures that indicate the amount of network adjustments over the course of training.
 The laziness of the learning regime is quantified using hidden weight change norm, representation alignment, and tangent kernel alignment [1-3].

 ## Usage